THE LEEDS RIFLES

 Honorary Distinctions T&AVR

-211 (Wessex) Casualty Clearing Station, Royal Army Medical Corps
+- 211 (Wessex) Casualty Clearing Station, Royal Army Medical Corps (Volunteers)

 The establishment of the 1st West Riding Infantry Brigade was completed by the four TF Infantry Battalions of The Prince of Wales’s Own (West Yorkshire Regiment):- 5th Battalion (Headquarters at York); 6th Battalion (Headquarters at Bradford); 7th Battalion (Leeds Rifles) and 8th Battalion (Leeds Rifles) (Headquarters at Leeds).